 Cheshire East libraries health and wellbeing offer

 We provide a range of health and wellbeing services and activities.
 You can find health information and links to useful resources on our health & wellbeing page.
-For activities, see the individual library pages.
+For social activities and events, see the individual library pages or their Facebook page.

-We subscribe to the national Mood Boosting Books and the Reading Well schemes for adult mental health, dementia, long term conditions, children and young people.
+We subscribe to the national Reading Well schemes for adult mental health, dementia, long term conditions, children and young people.

 We also have a dementia pledge.